We are often asked: How to remove Red Algae stains from wall render?

 2. Once the original coat has been washed away, use a secondary soft wash solution to blast away any residue staining and to leave the surface completely clean.

-Care should be taken not to scrub too hard at your wall rendering, as an over excessive force can prove damaging to the surface if you are not careful.
+Care should be taken not to scrub too hard at your wall rendering, as excessive force can prove damaging to the surface if you are not careful.

 You should also take care not to drop the solution on surrounding plants and surfaces if you can help it, and always wear gloves during application for health and safety purposes.